Associate of Arts

 A total of 60 credits is required for the Associate of Arts (AA) degree.
 Students who are interested in the AA alone have a wide range of choices to meet degree requirements.
 Requirements in basic skills and in disciplinary areas may be met by selecting any course in the appropriate category from the list of General Education courses (GERs).
 In addition, students complete 26 credits of electives.

 AA students who wish to go on to a baccalaureate degree after completing the AA are advised to meet AA requirements with courses that can be applied flexibly either to the AA or to baccalaureate degree requirements.
-AA students who wish to prepare for a specific baccalaureate major should consult an adviser for recommended courses.
+AA students who wish to prepare for a specific baccalaureate major should consult an advisor for recommended courses.

 - Complete 3 credits from the GER Oral Communication Skills list.